Wellable

 Leader

 Leaders can greatly influence social wellness by actively participating in team activities and wellness challenges, establishing a culture that values and reinforces social well-being.
-Whether they hold a senior executive position or serve as mid-level or front-line managers, leaders at every level should model a commitment to social wellness.
+Whether they hold senior executive positions or serve as mid-level or front-line managers, leaders at every level can model a commitment to social wellness.
+For example, leaders can incorporate personal conversations into regular check-ins with employees while respecting personal boundaries.

 Open Communication Channels